The Survey Chainman

-Tools used by Chainmen include: levels, transits, plane table, alidade, Theodolites, electronic distance measuring equipment, Global Positioning System, electronic data collectors, hand-held calculators, computers, reflectors, rods, surveyors tapes, plumb bob, sledge hammers (up to 12 lbs.), hand hammers, hatchets, brush hooks, machetes, shovels, picks, band chisels, drills.
+Tools used by Chainmen include: levels, transits, Theodolites, electronic distance measuring equipment, Global Positioning System, electronic data collectors, hand-held calculators, computers, reflectors, rods, surveyors tapes, plumb bob, sledge hammers (up to 12 lbs.), hand hammers, hatchets, brush hooks, machetes, shovels, picks, chisels, drills.

 Employers include land surveying and civil engineering firms, and general construction contractors throughout Southern California.
 Most work is outdoors, often requiring commuting to distant job sites.
 Work hazards include exposure to sunburn, poison oak, snake bite, danger from moving machinery, highway traffic and falling objects.

 works under the direction of a Licensed Land Surveyor and leads the work of a survey party engaged in surveying Earth's surface to determine precise location and measurements of points, elevations, lines, areas, and contours for construction, mapmaking, land division, titles, or other purposes.
 The Chief of Party is responsible for checking the accuracy of the survey party's work, making accurate measurements, and solving survey problems.
 A Chief of Party must keep accurate notes, records and sketches to describe the work performed.